hamstah/awstools/README.md

 ## Overview

+* `iam-session`: Create new IAM session with role assumption and MFA support.
+See [aws-session README](iam/session/README.md)
 * `cloudwatch-put-metric-data`: Basic sending a metric value to cloudwatch
 * `ec2-ip-from-name`: Given an EC2 name, list up to `-max-results` IPs associated with instances with that name (default is 1).
 * `ecr-get-login`: Prints out the command to run to auth with docker ECR.
 Check output flag for other options